DevelopedBy-Siva/driver-fatigue-detection/README.md

-# yolo-drowsiness-detection
+# drowsiness-detection

-Yolo-based Drowsiness Detection using PyTorch and Python for real-time monitoring
+There are two model implemented,

+- using CNN
+- using Yolov5